 - If your baby wakes up during the night, first try to softly stroke him with the soft object, and comfort him with a soft voice.

 Gradually your baby will learn to associate the object with comfort and care.
 This will help you maintain his sense of security even when sleeping alone in his crib.
+Keep in mind that, as a recommendation to prevent sudden infant death syndrome (SIDS), before your baby turns one year old there should be nothing in the crib while he or she sleeps, thus, this technique should not be used before this time.

 - Studies have shown that the security and care of a mother can be transferred when associated with a comforting object.